YuxuanZhang588/Computer-Organization-HW/README.md

 ## Computer Organization (CSC250, Spring 2022) - Homework Assignments
 This repository contains all of my homework assignments from the Computer Organization class.
 Each assignment focuses on a different aspect of computer architecture and organization, covering topics such as assembly programming, binary arithmetic, and CPU design.
+The homeworks are mostly written in C and some in assembly.
 Below is a breakdown of each homework included in this repository:
 - HW1 Assembler:
   This assignment covers the basics of assembly language, focusing on translating basic assembly instructions into machine code.
 - HW2 Binary: